 Linking the Swiss emissions trading scheme with that of the EU would be beneficial for both environmental policy and the economy.
 An Agreement to this end was signed in Bern on 23 November 2017.
-It was approved by the Swiss Parliament on 22 March 2019 and must now be ratified by Switzerland and the EU before it can enter into force on 1 January 2020.
+It was approved by the Swiss Parliament on 22 March 2019 and was ratified by Switzerland and the EU in December 2019.
+The Agreement enters into force on 1 January 2020.

 Switzerland and the European Union (EU) operate separate emissions trading schemes (ETSs).
 The EU ETS includes just under 11,000 installation operators, representing emissions of around 2 billion tonnes of CO2 equivalent (CO2eq), as well as over 500 aircraft operators, which account for emissions of around 65 million tonnes of CO2.
 Some 50 installation operators participate in the Swiss ETS, with emissions totalling approximately 5 million tonnes of CO2eq.
 However, because of the small number of participants, Swiss emissions trading only has limited scope for development.

 Switzerland is therefore seeking to link its ETS with the much larger EU ETS, so that Swiss ETS participants can benefit from the liquid and transparent European emissions trading market and thus enjoy greater flexibility in meeting their CO2 targets.
 Switzerland and the EU began negotiations to link their ETSs in 2011.
 The technical negotiations were concluded in January 2016 with the initialling of an Agreement.
 The Agreement was signed in Bern on 23 November 2017.
 The EU approved the Agreement in early 2018, and the Swiss Parliament approved it on 22 March 2019.
-It must now be ratified by Switzerland and the EU before it can enter into force on 1 January 2020.
+It was ratified by Switzerland and the EU in December 2019 and enters into force on 1 January 2020.
 It is the first international treaty linking emissions trading schemes anywhere in the world.

 Overview of the content of the Agreement